Homogenization theory of random walks among deterministic conductances: Homogenization of inverse generator

 \subsection{Reduction to Dirichlet energy}

 The proof of \eqref{E:3.8b} uses the idea that initiates the derivations in Kipnis and Varadhan's~\cite{KV86} approach to random walks in reversible random environments.
-Roughly speaking, we will rewrite the inner product for a function~$f$ as an inner product for the vector field~$v$, thus effectively dropping the inverse generator whose direct control may be difficult.
-However, before we get to this, we need some more notation.
+Roughly speaking, we will rewrite the inner product for a function~$f$ as an inner product for the vector field~$v$, thus getting rid of the inverse generator whose direct control may be difficult.
+We illustrate this on an observation drawn more or less directly from~\cite{KV86}: